How many NET jobs created or lost under Obama* as of November 2016? How many private sector jobs have been lost or added during Obama's presidency?

-- 3,475,000 FEWER people are working part-time involuntarily than in September 2010 when this number peaked.
+- 3,577,000 FEWER people are working part-time involuntarily than in September 2010 when this number peaked at 9,246,000.
 This is a biggie, as this means that most of the people who are working part-time WANT to work part-time.
-In fact, we have about 3.5 million more people working part-time who WANT to work part-time than in the depth of the recession.
+In fact, we have about 4.3 million MORE people working part-time who WANT to work part-time than in the depth of the recession.
 Also, about 40% of people 65 and over who are working are working part-time.

 Since Bush left office & Obama took office (January 2009) in seasonally adjusted numbers: